 Audrey's gaze traveled up the dark grey pants leg, over the long, brown coat, past the blue vest, climbed the white collar, crawled past the disappointed frown and finally found the unhappy golden eyes.
 "Yes, Daddy?"

 Audrey didn't really want to respond to that so she panicked.
 She ran forward and wrapped her arms around her father's waist, burying her head into his stomach.
 "Cat made me!" she cried into the cotton.
-"She said that you were stupid and little, and you only have one-arm so you're a loser, and you can't beat her daddy, and I know you can!
+"She said that you were stupid and stuff, and you only have one-leg so you're a loser, and you can't beat her daddy, and I know you can!
 And she said her daddy is better, and he's not cause you're better!
 Lots better!"

 Audrey felt firm hands grasp her shoulders and gently push her away.
 "She said all that, did she?"
 Edward cast an amused look over at Cat who had taken refuge near her own father.
 Roy had one hand on the top of his daughter's head; whether it was out of affection or to keep her from running off wasn't known.
-"Still, it isn't right to call the Lieutenant General that name."
+"Still, it isn't right to call the General that name."